The archive

 The legacy pledge

-A gift in your will costs you nothing during your lifetime but could be the largest charitable donation you ever make.
-UK legacy giving totals over £4 billion per year.
-Most people never consider it.
+A gift in your will costs nothing in your lifetime but could be the largest donation you ever make.
+UK legacy giving tops £4 billion a year.
+Few consider it.

 1 May 2026 · 7 min read